MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 ### Testing

 You can enable the testing for your API.

+> The testing is based on the swagger of your API.
+Beware of set up the right host of your testing service.

 Click on the `Generate a dedicated testing key in Otoroshi` to choose an otoroshi instance and and service group or service which is used to receive the testing APIkey.
 Then, just follow the instruction display on UI?